atul-dhamija/Neural-Style-Transfer/README.md

 # Neural Style Transfer WebApp

-This project was aimed to deploy a *deep learning* application to recognise person's face and emotion.
+This project was aimed to deploy a deep learning application to style an image.

 ## Dependencies